CUGLiving/CAS-Clumping-Index-Products/README.md

 # Clumping-Index-Products
 CI (clumping index) indicates the spatial distribution pattern of foliage.
 CI=1: random distribution; CI>1: regular distribution; CI<1: clumping distribution;
-All methods and technologies are referenced from the puiblications in the end of this page;
+All methods and technologies are referenced from the puiblications on the end of this page;

 Google Earth Engine JS code produce Clumping Index to download;
 The program are designed to provide all products so long as the input data is already;